-The region around the capital – the Île de France – and the borders of the neighbouring provinces are studded with large-scale châteaux.
-Many were royal or noble hunting retreats, while some – like gargantuan Versailles – were for more serious state show.
+The region around the capital – the Île de France – and the borders of the neighbouring provinces are studded with châteaux.
+Many were royal or noble hunting retreats, while some – like Versailles – were for more serious state show.
 Vaux-le-Vicomte has perhaps the most harmonious architecture, Chantilly the finest art collection and Fontainebleau the most gorgeous interiors.
-Two of the world’s loveliest cathedrals also lie within easy reach of Paris: at St-Denis, on the edge of Paris, the Gothic style was born; at Chartres, it reached its exquisite pinnacle.
-St-Denis also offers a fascinating collection of royal tombs, while Chartres rises from a delightful medieval town.
+Two of the world’s greatest cathedrals also lie within easy reach of Paris: in the otherwise gritty suburb of St-Denis the Gothic style was born; at Chartres, it reached its exquisite pinnacle.
 The most popular attraction by far, however, is Disneyland Paris, out beyond the satellite town of Marne-la-Vallée.
-All of the places detailed here are easily accessible from Paris by public transport.

 Some 20km southwest of Paris lies Louis XIV’s extraordinary Château de Versailles.
 With 700 rooms, 67 staircases and 352 fireplaces alone, Versailles is, without doubt, the apotheosis of French regal indulgence.
 While it’s possible to see the whole complex in one day, it’s undeniably tiring.
 The best plan to avoid the worst of the crowds is to head in the morning through the glorious gardens (free), with their perfectly symmetrical lawns, grand vistas, statuary, fountains and pools, to Marie Antoinette’s estate, leaving the main palace to the tour buses.
 You can then work your way backwards, leaving the palace, and in particular the Hall of Mirrors, till as late as possible.